-Please ensure you do not arrive earlier or later than your given time.
-These times coincide with staff ratios and strict ratios must be maintained always due to Ofsted regulations.
-We are becoming very busy and as a small nursery can only accommodate children for the sessions you have pre booked.
+We are becoming very busy and as a small nursery can only accommodate children for the sessions you have prebooked.

-Can we also politely ask that parents do not arrive early with their child and wait within the room until their session begins, this can cause your child and other children within the unit to become upset.
+Can we also politely ask that parents do not arrive early with their child as we need to reduce the waiting time at the door due to social distancing guidelines.

 Extended 30-hour funding entitlement for Nursery

 Can we please remind parent/carers that once they are registered, it is your responsibility to update your details via the portal every 3 months to ensure that you are still eligible.
 If you miss the deadline you will have to reregister, and your funding will be stopped until your claim has been reverified.